oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

         cout << std::endl;
     }

+    // construct these values into Vector2s
     Vector2 v_a = Vector2(xComponents[0], yComponents[0]);
     Vector2 v_b = Vector2(xComponents[1], yComponents[1]);

+    // output the distance between them
     cout << "The distance between " << v_a << " and " << v_b << " is " << GetDistanceBetweenPoints(v_a, v_b) << endl;

 }